obstreperous/obstreperous.github.io/_posts/2019-01-09-swab-the-deck.md

 *[nine weeks]: March 13, 2019
 *[GTD]: Getting Things Done

 I need to write more.
 That's why this blog is here.
-This week I celebrated my eight year working as a remote employee.
+This week I celebrated my eighth year working as a remote employee.
 All of my years as a remote employee, I have worked in different country than the majority of my coworkers.
 As a result, most of my professional communication is written.
 I am also a programmer, so my primary non-communication output is written.
 So I write a lot.

 I listen to the [Cortex podcast](https://www.relay.fm/cortex), and the hosts discussed their themes for 2019 in the [most recent episode](https://www.relay.fm/cortex/79).
 I have decided to adopt the practice of using yearly themes, and have chosen two: operationalization and unity.